Fivenan/library-system/README.md

 As I meticulously arrange my book collection, a realization dawns – some titles, lent to others, have embarked on their own literary journeys.
 Motivated by this, I am inspired to craft a graceful library system.

+Imagine a library experience where borrowing books is as simple as a tap, and discovering your next favorite read is a delightful journey.

 ## Feature

 allows multiple users to log in and manage the books they borrow from each other.